judemusyoki/github_profiles/README.md

 # github_profiles
-A widget built to search for Github profiles built using JavaScript that uses the Github API to get data
+An app built using vanilla JavaScript that that uses the Github API to search for specific Github profiles.